MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 # Embed a Power BI report in Power Pages

 Just as Pages is the tool of choice to quickly extend your Dataverse deployment to the public in the form of a website, Power BI is the tool of choice to render elegant data-driven visualizations.
 The beauty of the Power Platform lies in its ability to seamlessly blend the two.
 In the past, to render a Power BI report in the Pages, administrators had to publish said report to the web and embed it into an iFrame.
 Even if one did apply Pages permissions to lock down the page with the report, if an individual had the link used to embed the report, anyone would still be able to access the report outside of the website.
-The purpose of **publish to web** is exactly that --to allow any individual on the web to consume the data and even reshare the report.
-Sure, this might make sense to display say, geese migration data.. but a report of which employees, by name, made the most retail sales in the month of April?
-Not so much.
+The purpose of **publish to web** is to allow any individual on the web to consume the data and even reshare the report.

 That's where Power BI embedded comes in.
-With Power BI embedded, one can contextually serve Power BI components to users, pass automatic filters by using a filter parameter, and enable row-level security capabilities to allow an organization to truly secure data visible to users and only display what they are meant to see.
+With Power BI embedded, one can contextually serve Power BI components to users, pass automatic filters by using a filter parameter, and enable row-level security capabilities to allow an organization to truly secure data visible to users and only display what they're meant to see.

 ## Prerequisites